eranii/arch-scripts/README.md

 Backups of shell scripts used to manage personal Arch Linux installation(s).

-* `aur-checkupdates`: Check availability of updates for any installed foreign (AUR) packages.
+* `scripts/aur-checkupdates`: Check availability of updates for any installed foreign (AUR) packages.
 Runs without root.